PharrellWANG/HTM162-Bazel-Cmake/README.rst

 5. Why do you want to use both Bazel and CMake for compiling the HTM encoder binary?

+    Here is a link to an open-source project:

     `Build shared library for using the TensorFlow C++ library <https://github.com/FloopCZ/tensorflow_cc>`_

     The above link is pointing to an open-source project which makes possible the usage of